Excelsior-Henderson Motorcycle: Chapter 11 bankruptcy

 Excelsior-Henderson, having spent $100 million in capital over a seven-year period and still several years from profitability, was unable to raise additional capital by late 1999.
 Therefore, on December 21, 1999, Excelsior-Henderson filed for reorganization under Chapter 11, Title 11, United States Code.
 As an outcome of the process, certain assets of the company were sold to a Florida investment group, which later filed for reorganization and no longer exists.
 Production of motorcycles never recommenced.
 According to former employees, the company's failures can be attributed to ineptitude in growing a dealer network, micromanaging, and an unwillingness to accept and incorporate suggested improvements.
 Gary Fields, Deputy Commissioner of Minnesota's Department of Trade and Economic Development, said that the state would be less likely to fund another startup because of the failure of Excelsior-Henderson.

 Post-bankruptcy status

-In December 2020, Cycle World reported that Excelsior-Henderson's intellectual property had been purchased by Bajaj, a major manufacturer of motorcycles in India.
+In December 2020, Cycle World reported that Excelsior-Henderson's intellectual property had been purchased by Bajaj Group, a major manufacturer of motorcycles in India.